OpenBanboo/translane/scnn_sad_remaster/README.md

 # Remaster of SCNN and ENet-SAD in Pytorch

 SCNN is a lane detection algorithm, proposed in ['Spatial As Deep: Spatial CNN for Traffic Scene Understanding'](https://arxiv.org/abs/1712.06080).
 The [official implementation](<https://github.com/XingangPan/SCNN>) is in lua torch.
+ENet-SAD is the lightest algorithm proposed in ['Learning Lightweight Lane Detection CNNs by Self Attention Distillation'](https://arxiv.org/abs/1908.00821).
+The [official implementation](<https://github.com/cardwing/Codes-for-Lane-Detection>) is in lua torch too.

 This repository contains a re-master version in Pytorch.